mohamedIbnKhaled/fawry-task/README.md

 ### class Features
 you can create project and set all the fields for the project. this class implements ShippableItem interface
+## Cart
+### Fields
+id, list of items, subTotal, Shipping, packageWeight
+### class Features
+add product to cart
+remove product from the cart
+clear it
+get amount
+displayitems
+## Customer
+### Fields
+id, productName, price, quantity, expiryDate,needShipping,weight
+### class Features
+you can create project and set all the fields for the project. this class implements ShippableItem interface
+## ShippingService
+### Fields
+id, productName, price, quantity, expiryDate,needShipping,weight
+### class Features
+you can create project and set all the fields for the project. this class implements ShippableItem interface

 ## relationships between classes
 .
 Cart has a Products (aggregation relationship)